 In Java, what’s the difference between method overloading and method overriding?

 1.)
-The number of parameters is different for the methods
+The number of parameters is different for the methods.

 2.)
-The parameter types are different.
+The parameter types are different (like

-2. Changing the name of the method parameters, but
+2. Changing just the name of the method parameters, but

 not changing the parameter types.
+If the name of the

 //compiler error - can't overload based on the